sudhindrasajjal/wirecard-casestudy/question3/README.md

 ```

-Open your web browser and go to  `0.0.0.0:8080`
-Enter the Jenkins credentials provided in the email
+Open your web browser and go to  `0.0.0.0:8080` and enter the Jenkins credentials provided in the email

 You can trigger a build for  `demo-build-pipeline`